mikebinder/liri-node-app/README.md

 ![tweets](./Screenshots/tweets.png)

 **spotify-this-song** will return the following data for whatever song follows the command;
-1.Artist
+1. Artist
-2.Song Title
+2. Song Title
-3.Preview (which can be quickly accessed by command clicking the link) 4.Album
+3. Preview (which can be quickly accessed by command clicking the link)
+4. Album

 ![spotify](./Screenshots/spotify.png)

 **movie-this** will return the following data for whatever movie follows the command;
-1.Title
+1. Title
-2.Release Year
+2. Release Year
-3.IMDB Rating
+3. IMDB Rating
-4.Rotten Tomatoes Score
+4. Rotten Tomatoes Score
-5.Country of origin
+5. Country of origin
-6.Language
+6. Language
-7.Plot Synopsis
+7. Plot Synopsis
 8. Actors

 ![movie](./Screenshots/movie.png)